syneder/ecs-anywhere-network-agent/README.md

 ```

 ## Installation using Amazon ECS Console
-To run **ECS Anywhere Network Agent** on Amazon ECS Anywhere hosts, you must first create
+To run **ECS Anywhere Network Agent** on Amazon ECS Anywhere hosts using Amazon ECS Console,
-a task definition.
-Below is the task definition in JSON format to use the latest version
+you must first create a task definition.
+Below is the task definition in JSON format to use
-of **ECS Anywhere Network Agent**.
-After creating a task definition, run it as a service
+the latest version of **ECS Anywhere Network Agent**.
+After creating a task definition, run
-in cluster with external instances.
+it as a service in ECS cluster with external instances.

 ```JSON
 {